ConnorOBS/Clip-Studio-Guide/clip studio guide.md

 >Got to "View"->"Color Profile"->"Preview Settings"

 Ok!
-My image has a RBG color mode meaning, it is a 24-bit RGB(16.7 million colors) picture, one megabyte has 468 by 720 pixels.
+My image has a RGB color mode meaning, it is a 24-bit RGB(16.7 million colors) picture, one megabyte has 468 by 720 pixels.
 I looked this up in a [BoldBrush](https://support.boldbrush.com/faso-images-other/difference-between-image-size-and-resolution#:~:text=How%20many%20pixels%20are%20in,1024%20pixels%20in%20one%20megabyte.) article online.
-Though clip studio rounded it to 520 by 720, so I'll still with that.
+Though clip studio rounded it to 520 by 720, so I'll stick with that.

- DPI of 72 is web friendly, but I found an article that referenced 300 as a standard for drawing.
+ DPI of 72 is web friendly, but I found an article that referenced 300 as a standard for print media.
 Since I only need to resize a photo that will appear in my online profile, I think 72 DPI is adequate.

  Wow!
 All that to get set up, I had no idea picking the right canvas would be this involved when I started playing around with photos, but I got a lot of guidance from this [piplinecomics](https://www.pipelinecomics.com/learncsp/new-canvas-size/) article.